-Based upon our current operating plan, we believe that the net proceeds from this offering, together with our existing cash, cash equivalents and short-term investments, will enable us to fund our operations through at least mid-2015.
-We intend to use the net proceeds from this offering to fund development activities related to MYDICAR for the treatment of systolic heart failure, including developing commercial manufacturing capabilities, internal salaries and external costs related to completion of our CUPID 2 trial and the remainder to fund working capital, including general operating expenses.
+Based upon our current operating plan, we believe that the net proceeds from this offering, together with our existing cash, cash equivalents and shortterm investments, will enable us to fund our operations through at least mid-2015.
+We intend to use the net proceeds from this offering to fund development activities related to MYDICAR for the treatment of systolic heart failure, including developing commercial manufacturing capabilities, internal salaries and external costs related to completion of our CUPID 2 trial, to fund research and development activities related to MYDICAR for other indications, to fund activities related to the commercialization of our companion diagnostic, to fund research and development activities related to our SERCA small molecule program and the remainder to fund working capital, including general operating expenses.
 See "Use of Proceeds."
 We have based our estimates on assumptions that may prove to be wrong, and we may use our available capital resources sooner than we currently expect.
 Because of the numerous risks and uncertainties associated with the development and commercialization of our product candidates, we are unable to estimate the amounts of increased capital outlays and operating expenditures necessary to complete the development of our product candidates.